jgchoti/nl-to-sql/README.md

 2. **API connection failed**: Check if backend server is running on port 5000
 3. **Gemini API errors**: Verify your API key is correct and has sufficient quota
 4. **Frontend build errors**: Clear `node_modules` and reinstall dependencies

-### Logs

-- Backend logs appear in the terminal running the Flask server
-- Frontend logs appear in the browser console (F12)

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## License